Indigenous treaties in Australia: History

 Indigenous treaties have been discussed since the early years of the Australian colonies.
-In 1832 the Governor of Van Diemen's Land (now Tasmania), George Arthur remarked in the aftermath of the Black War in the colony that it was "a fatal error...that a treaty was not entered into with the natives".
+In 1832 the Governor of Van Diemen's Land (now Tasmania), George Arthur remarked in the aftermath of the Black War in the colony that it was "a fatal error ... that a treaty was not entered into with the natives".
 He recommended to the Colonial Office that, before the colonisation of South Australia, an understanding be reached with the Aboriginal peoples there, in a bid "to prevent a long-continued warfare".
-Notably, the Letters Patent establishing the Province of South Australia of 1836 (unlike the South Australia Act 1834, which it amended), included recognition of the rights of the Aboriginal peoples of South Australia.
+Notably, the Letters Patent establishing the Province of South Australia of 1836 (unlike the South Australia Act 1834, which it amended) included recognition of the rights of the Aboriginal peoples of South Australia, creating the first negotiation between Aboriginal peoples and Europeans.

 The only pre-21st century attempt to negotiate a treaty with Indigenous Australians was what came to be known as Batman's Treaty.
 This was an agreement between John Batman, a pastoralist and businessman, and a group of Wurundjeri elders, for the purchase of land around Port Phillip, near the present site of Melbourne The so-called treaty was declared void on 26 August 1835 by the Governor of New South Wales, Richard Bourke, which declared that all land within the colony belonged to the Crown and that it had the sole authority to dispose of it.
 While the Crown retains the right to dispose of any land under the doctrine of radical title, some inherent Indigenous rights to land have been recognised under native title law.

 An Indigenous treaty was first promised by Prime Minister Bob Hawke in 1988 after receiving the Barunga Statement from Aboriginal elders, which called for such a treaty to be concluded.
 Despite public interest and growing support, concerns were raised over possible implications of such a treaty, such as financial compensation.